-When the temperature heats up, we immediately want to find ways to cool down.
-But just as luck would have it, when you go to turn on the AC, it only blows hot air.
-At this point, you have two options; call an HVAC professional for inspection or learn to deal with the heat.
-If option two just isn’t cutting it, we’re here to help.
+When the temperature rises, we find ways to cool down.
+But, what happens when you go to turn on the AC and it only blows hot air?
+At this point, you have two options.
+You can call an HVAC professional for inspection or learn to deal with the heat.
+If option two isn’t cutting it, we’re here to help.

-Whether you need a new HVAC system or are just weighing your options, check out our list of the 5 most common types of air conditioners on the market.
+If you need a new HVAC system, check out our list of the 5 most common air conditioners on the market.

-Central air conditioning usually works best, particularly in larger homes.
-Central AC systems effectively circulate cool air throughout your home via the ductwork.
-Vents are usually installed in the wall or floor, which blows the cool air out and then also returns it back to the unit.
-Since installing a central air conditioning unit requires planning, it’s important that a qualified HVAC professional inspect your home to verify that it’s suitable for this type of unit.
+Central air conditioning usually works best, especially in larger homes.
+Central AC systems circulate cool air throughout your home via the ducts.
+Vents are often installed in the wall or floor.
+They blow the cool air out and then return the air back to the unit.
+Installing a central air conditioner needs planning.
+Be sure that an HVAC professional verified that your home is suitable for this type of unit.

 Window units work well to cool one specific room.
-In addition, this unit is compact, so it can be installed in the spring and removed when summer is over.
+Plus, this unit is compact.
+You can install it in the spring and remove it when summer is over.
 If used in a large home, you will need more than one.
-It's important to measure the window prior to purchasing a window unit to ensure proper fit.
+It's important to measure the window before buying a window unit to make sure it fits.

-Mini-split systems, also known as ductless systems, are common in homes that require retro-fitting.
-If you only need to cool certain rooms in your home but don’t want to install window units, a mini-split unit may be the right choice for you.
-In addition, since each zone has a separate thermostat, it’s easy to adjust the temperature in each area.
+Mini-split systems, or ductless systems, are common in homes that need retro-fitting.
+If you only need to cool certain rooms but don’t want window units, a mini-split unit may be best for you.
+Plus, since each zone has a separate thermostat, it’s easy to adjust the temperature in each area.

 Portable Air Conditioner

-When opting out of window units, portable air conditioners are now considered the go-to-choice when cooling small spaces.
-Similar to window units, portable air conditioners are designed to cool only one room at a time.
+Portable air conditioners are now the go-to-choice when cooling small spaces.
+Like window units, portable air conditioners cool only one room at a time.
 They are affordable and easy to transport from one room to another.

-Just like hybrid cars, hybrid air conditioners have the power to alternate between electricity and fossil fuels.
-This high-tech system can also choose between the two energy sources to save both energy and money.
-With a hybrid air conditioning unit, you aren’t held prisoner by ever-increasing utility bills.
+Like hybrid cars, hybrid air conditioners can alternate between electricity and fossil fuels.
+This high-tech system can also choose between the two energy sources.
+This helps to save both energy and money.
+With a hybrid air conditioning unit, you aren’t dealing with increasing utility bills.

 Contact Us Today!

-The architecture of your home as well as the ventilation system plays a huge role when deciding on a new air conditioner
+The design of your home and the ventilation system plays a huge role when choosing a new air conditioner

 .
 If you're not sure which unit would work best in your home, we've got you covered.
-Contact our HVAC professional at Cahill Heating, Air Conditioning, and Electric and schedule
+Contact our HVAC professional at Cahill Heating, Air Conditioning, and Electric.
+Be sure to schedule

 an in-home consultation.
 Call today at (847) 469-1794.